 Eleanor Parker film schedule

 5: 00 PM BUSSES ROAR (1942).
 A saboteur rigs a bomb to destroy a strategic oil field.
-Director: D. Ross Lederman.
+Dir.: D. Ross Lederman.
 Cast: Richard Travis, Julie Bishop, Charles Drake, Eleanor Parker, Elisabeth Fraser, Richard Fraser.

 6: 15 PM THE VERY THOUGHT OF YOU (1944).
 In-law problems threaten a wartime marriage.
-Director: Delmer Daves.
+Dir.: Delmer Daves.
 Cast: Dennis Morgan, Eleanor Parker, Dane Clark, Faye Emerson, Beulah Bondi, Henry Travers, William Prince, Andrea King.

 8: 00 PM BETWEEN TWO WORLDS (1944).
 Passengers on a luxury liner realize they are en route to the afterlife.
-Director: Edward A. Blatt.
+Dir.: Edward A. Blatt.
 Cast: John Garfield, Eleanor Parker, Paul Henreid, Sydney Greenstreet, Edmund Gwenn, George Tobias, George Coulouris, Faye Emerson, Sara Allgood, Dennis King, Lester Matthews, Isobel Elsom.

 10: 00 PM MISSION TO MOSCOW (1943).
-True story of U.S. Ambassador Joseph E. Davies’ attempts to forge a wartime alliance with the Soviet Union.
-Director: Michael Curtiz.
+True story of U.S. Ambassador Joseph E. Davies' attempts to forge a wartime alliance with the Soviet Union.
+Dir.: Michael Curtiz.
 Cast: Walter Huston, Ann Harding, Oscar Homolka, Eleanor Parker, Gene Lockhart, George Tobias, Richard Travis, Helmut Dantine, Victor Francen, Henry Daniell.

 1: 30 AM THE LAST RIDE (1944).
 A detective suspects foul play in a series of accidental deaths.
-Director: D. Ross Lederman.
+Dir.: D. Ross Lederman.
 Cast: Richard Travis, Charles Lang, Eleanor Parker, Jack La Rue, Cy Kendall.

 3: 30 AM HOLLYWOOD CANTEEN (1944).
-A serviceman and a starlet find love at the star-staffed serviceman’s center.
-Director: Delmer Daves.
+A serviceman and a starlet find love at the star-staffed serviceman's center.
+Dir.: Delmer Daves.
 Cast: Joan Leslie, Dane Clark, The Andrews Sisters, Jack Benny, Joe E. Brown, Eddie Cantor, Eleanor Parker, Joan Crawford, Alexis Smith, Bette Davis, Jack Carson, Kitty Carlisle, Helmut Dantine, Faye Emerson, Victor Francen, John Garfield, Sydney Greenstreet, Alan Hale, Paul Henreid, Robert Hutton, Andrea King, Peter Lorre, Ida Lupino, Irene Manning, Joan McCracken, Dolores Moran, Dennis Morgan, Janis Paige, William Prince, Joyce Reynolds, Roy Rogers, Trigger, S.Z.
 Sakall, Zachary Scott, Barbara Stanwyck, Craig Stevens, Donald Woods, Jane Wyman, Dorothy Malone.